thewebfellas/protomultiselect/README.md

   - a number of updates provided by Dejan Strbac
   - sanitizes characters so special characters don't break it
   - escapes html

+### 0.8.1
+  - small changes by Nathan Stitt
+  - Added callbacks onAdd and onRemove for integration into existing projects
+  - Renamed main class from FacebookList to MultiSelect.
+I don't like calling it Facebook becouse of trademark issues.
+Plus it's confusingly called that in the docs.
+  - Went through file with Emacs JS2 mode and fixed errors identified, mostly missing commas and semicolons.
+  - Ignore Emacs backup and OSX .DS_Store files